jackHay22/upstream/doc/intro.md

 ```clojure
 (.start (Thread. #(doseq [s states] ((:init-fn s)))))
 ```
-- This introduces a problem with shared utility namespaces.
-Both the load and menu states attempt to register static images and thus garble the load state.

 ### Resource Specifications
 - Fullscreen resource resolution (at menu) is 350x200 (all resources are scaled based on java max window calculation)